 Movers and Shakers also organises the www.buildtorentforum.co.uk and real estate networking events and conferences around the UK.

-“Build to Rent Forum Scotland 2018 – Living with Build to Rent”
+“Build to Rent in Scotland - Still Game?”

 Building on the success of the previous four conferences and tangible progress in the market, this year’s theme reflects the fact that in spite of the challenges around planning and funding, BTR in Scotland has made sound progress and the pipeline is growing.

 This Conference will appeal to key players in Public and Private Sectors involved in Build to Rent in Scotland: